-to 7:30 p.m.-National Broaucasting and concert Bureau Hour Microphone stars at the NBC's New York studios will participate in the weekly Concert Bureau Hour which will be heard through KOMO and KGO.
+Microphone stars at the NBC's New York studios will participate in the weekly Concert Bureau Hour which will be heard through KOMO and KGO.

-7:30 to 8:30 p.m.-Standard Symphony Hour Aragonaise, a colorful Spanish tone picture from Massenet's ballet "Le Cid," opens the program by the Standard Symphony Orchestra under the direction of Max Dolin.
+7:30 to 8:30 p.m.-Standard Symphony Hour Aragonaise, a colorful Spanish tone ple-ture from Massenet's ballet "Le Cid," opens the program by the Standard Symphony Oropens group.
+"Frills and Gold Lace" are suggested in Chaminade's "La Lisonjera" and Cui's de-scriptive "Tin Soldier."